The Four Kinsmen: History

 In 1962, Bernard and Adrian Mahony joined with brothers Peter and George Fay to form The Four Kinsmen.
 Their first TV appearance was on the Kevin Dennis Auditions in July 1963.
 After appearing on the show multiple times, they went on to win and were given a spot-on Graham Kennedy's In Melbourne Tonight.

 In 1964 they released their first single, "The Sphinx Won’t Tell"/"The Last Leaf", recorded at Television City in Melbourne, it reached number 10 on the Melbourne 3DB chart.

 More success followed before the group decided to leave for England and were given a three-month season with Dave Allen at a theatre restaurant.
-Whilst in England, the group worked with Engelbert Humperdinck, Des O'Connor, Val Doonican, Benny Hill and Moorecombe and Wise.
+Whilst in England, the group worked with Engelbert Humperdinck, Des O'Connor, Val Doonican, Benny Hill and Morecambe and Wise.
 While in England they released three singles and they did a pantomime season along with the New Vaudeville Band.

 In 1968 the group returned to Australia and gaining work on the club scene in Sydney.

 In 1975 they won their first Mo Award.
 By 1976, Bernard Mahony left the group and was replaced by Spencer Whiteley.
 Bernard Mahoney died in 1978.
 In 1980 Peter Fay left and he was replaced by Alan Morrison who was soon replaced by George Harvey.
 In 1982, Spencer Whiteley left and was replaced by Robert Pearson.
 Adrian Mahony left and was replaced by Graham Wilson.
 In 1986 the last original member George Fay left and was replaced by Scott Radburn.

 George Fay died from motor neurone disease, shortly after.

 The Four Kinsmen carried on touring around the world until 2009.

 A documentary about the group is scheduled for an Australian debut in late 2022.